3 observations after Sixers' winning streak ends at six with narrow loss to Bulls

 The Bulls got back on track, though.
 The Sixers helped them out by settling for a few jumpers.
 Embiid remained the hub of their offense and role players like Oubre couldn’t hit open jumpers that perhaps would have halted Chicago’s momentum.
 A Jevon Carter three restored the Bulls’ advantage to 12 points going into the fourth quarter.

+“I thought we got to a good set,” Embiid said.
+“We got a pretty good shot out of it.
+The ball just slipped out of my hands.
+If I had to do it again, I would’ve probably just gone with my shot — stepped back and taken that short jumper, like I’ve always done.

+“But I tried to go to the floater and the ball just slipped out.
+It happens.
+The spacing could’ve been better, too, but good execution and I just missed it.”

-For the first time in a long time, his brilliance wasn't sufficient for the Sixers to win.
+For the first time in a long time, Embiid brilliance wasn't sufficient for the Sixers to win.

+After the Sixers went 6-1 during a light patch of their schedule, four of the team's next five games are against opponents currently above .500.
+The T-Wolves have a Western Conference-best 20-5 record following their comeback win Monday over the Heat.